yegor256/bibliography/README.md

 [![bibcop](https://github.com/yegor256/bibliography/actions/workflows/bibcop.yml/badge.svg)](https://github.com/yegor256/bibliography/actions/workflows/bibcop.yml)

-If you want to use it too, just add it as a Git submodule to your repo:
+If you want to use it too, just add it as a Git [submodule][submodule] to your repo:

 ```bash